eabili0/gowebbuilder/README.md

 # How to Contribute

 Fork it and open a Pull Request with your dependency added to the `main.go` file.
+After doing this, run `go test` to update *go.mod* dependencies.

 For now, the only dependencies we will accept are those found in `github.com` and `golang.org`.